Coronavirus: here's what's going on in Canada and around the world

 Here is an overview of what is happening in the provinces with COVID-19 cases

-Schools are closing in Ontario.
-Provincial officials in British Columbia and Quebec warn residents against international travel.
+Schools are closing in Ontario and Quebec, while provincial officials in British Columbia. and Quebec warn residents against international travel.
 Even in provinces with no confirmed cases of COVID-19, health officials are urging people to practice good hand hygiene and to take precautions, such as staying home when sick.

 The latest news in Ontario is that schools are closing.
-Prime Minister’s Office said Thursday it recognized the closings would have a “significant impact” on parents, students and communities as a whole, but Doug Ford’s office said that “this precaution is necessary to ensure personal safety. ” Learn more about what’s happening in Ontario.
+The Prime Minister’s Office said Thursday that it recognizes that the closings will have a “significant impact” on parents, students and communities as a whole.
+But Doug Ford’s office said “this precaution is necessary to keep people safe.”
+Find out more about what’s happening in Ontario, where some stores are feeling pressure as worried shoppers flock, despite warnings not to engage in panic purchases.

 In British Columbia, the best doctor in the province warns against all non-essential travel outside of Canada and recommends that major events be canceled.
 Dr. Bonnie Henry said Thursday that people who leave the country and return to British Columbia. – including people traveling to the United States – must stay away from work and school for a period of 14 days.
+Many schools in the province are about to start a spring break scheduled for two weeks.
+While some parents are calling for a prolonged school closure, the province’s education ministry said on Thursday that the ministry is not considering this because the risk in schools is still low.
 Find out more about what’s going on in British Columbia

-In Alberta, the best doctor in the province is also requesting the cancellation of the events of more than 250 people.
-Dr. Deena Hinshaw said Thursday that there is a “window of opportunity for Alberta to slow the spread of the virus.”
-As in British Columbia, Albertans are advised not to travel abroad and are asked to isolate themselves upon their return.
+In Alberta, jury trials by May 31 have been postponed and the best doctor in the province has asked to have the events of more than 250 people quashed.
 Learn more about what’s going on in Alberta.

-In Quebec, some school boards and universities will close, including the main school boards in Montreal.
+In Quebec, schools are closed for two weeks.
 The planned closings in Quebec come after Prime Minister François Legault presented his vast plan for the province, which included mandatory self-isolation for public sector workers traveling abroad and voluntary isolation for all other person having made a similar trip.
 Learn more about what’s going on in Quebec.

-In Manitoba, three suspected cases were reported on Thursday.
-The province has said it is opening testing centers in Winnipeg for the new coronavirus to increase testing.
-Learn more about what’s going on in Manitoba.
+Manitoba announced its fourth COVID-19 case on Friday.
+The province has said it will open screening centers in Winnipeg to increase testing for coronavirus.
+He also announced that schools will be closed for three weeks starting March 23.
+Find out more about what’s going on in Manitoba.

-In Saskatchewan, the province reported its first suspected case on Thursday of a recent traveler to Egypt.
+Province of Saskatchewan reported its second suspected case on Friday – a person in his sixties who had traveled to Oregon.
 Learn more about what’s going on in Saskatchewan.

 In New Brunswick, the highest medical official requests the cancellation of all events with more than 150 people.
 The province has reported a confirmed case of COVID-19.
 Learn more about what’s going on in New Brunswick.